Chapter 1. Virtualization in RHEL 8 - an overview

 The RHEL 8 web console, also known as Cockpit, provides a remotely accessible and easy to use graphical user interface for managing VMs and virtualization hosts.

-For instructions on basic virtualization management with the web console, see Chapter 5, Using the web console for managing virtual machines.
+For instructions on basic virtualization management with the web console, see Chapter 5, Managing virtual machines in the web console.

 The Virtual Machine Manager (virt-manager) application provides a specialized GUI for managing VMs and virtualization hosts.Important